-In 2010–11, the committee met three times (three times in 2009–10), and presented its annual report as required by its terms of reference, as well as a report for the Senate's endorsement recommending arrangements for online publication of senators interests' statements.
-The secretariat continued to provide access to the register of senators' interests and to make copies of statements available on request.
-Fourteen requests for access were facilitated during the year.
+In 2011–12, the committee met five times (three times in 2010–11), and presented its annual report as required by its terms of reference.
+The committee oversaw the publication online for the first time of statements of senators' interests, a practice recommended by the committee to commence with the new Senate in July 2011.
+The secretariat continued to provide access to the register of senators' interests and to make copies of statements available on request, although very few requests for access were made, given the availability of statements online.

-As required under the relevant resolution of the Senate, senators continued to register alterations to their statements of interests.
-Volumes of alterations and new statements were prepared by the secretariat and tabled on 15 December 2010.
-Departmental Senior Executive Service (SES) officers' statements of interests were tabled on the same day.
-Another pair of volumes was prepared in June 2011 for tabling on 4 July.
+As required under the relevant Senate resolution, senators provided statements of interests within the specified time after the commencement of the new Senate and continued to register alterations to their statements of interests.
+Volumes of statements and alterations were prepared by the secretariat and tabled on 17 August 2011, 9 December 2011 and 28 June 2012.
+Departmental Senior Executive Service (SES) officers' statements of interests were also tabled on those days.

-The committee also received a reference on the development of a draft code of conduct for senators.
-That reference is expected to report before the end of the year.
+The committee continued to consider a reference on the development of a draft code of conduct for senators but did not report on the matter during the year.

 Information about Senate officers' presentations and papers appears in appendix 4.

 The Deputy Clerk chaired the Program Managers' Group; provided liaison between that group and the Senate Management Advisory Group; chaired the Audit and Evaluation Committee, and was secretary to the Senior Officers' Group, chaired by the Clerk.
 More information on these forums is in the chapter 'Management and accountability'.